tapquo/appnima.docs/EN/appnimajs.md

 To mark a message as read call this resource using the message id as parameter:

     Appnima.Messenger.readMessage("28319319832");

+#### Summary
+This method allows you to obtain a list containing the last message you've sent or received by each user.

+	Appnima.Messenger.summary();

 #### Search
 You can perform a search from your messages sent and received across a word or piece of word that contain both the message subject and body.
 This attribute will be passed as the word with which you want to search.